jhead/phantom/README.md

 - Only Minecraft for Windows 10, iOS/Android, and Xbox are currently supported.
 - Nintendo Switch does not currently have LAN server support.

-Note that you almost definitely need to create a firewall rule for this to work On macOS, you'll be prompted automatically.
+Note that you almost definitely need to create a firewall rule for this to work.
+On macOS, you'll be prompted automatically.
 On Windows, you may need to go into your Windows Firewall settings and open up port 19132 (UDP).